Maplerxyz/discord-selfbot/README.md

 - Createrole (Spam creates roles)
 - Deleterole (Mass deletes roles)
 - Spam (Spams a message and amount given #)
-- dm (Dms everyone on your friendslist)
+- Dm (Dms everyone on your friendslist)

 ### Utility
 - Snipe (Snipes the last deleted message)
 - Ping (Returns SB Ping)
+- Gcleave (Leaves all the group chats you are in.)
 - Stopsb (Shuts down selfbot)

 ### Fun